Kidney stone treatment at a glance

 The physician may ask the patient to urinate through a strainer that will catch the stone.
 Nonprescription pain medication may be sufficient.
 A doctor can offer advice on appropriate pain medication after an appropriate evaluation.

 Most physicians ask patients to bring a stone they have passed at home in for analysis.
 A laboratory can examine the stone’s composition to determine what caused the stone.
 The results help physicians determine if the patient can take steps to prevent stones from forming in the future.

 Some medications are under evaluation which may help the stone pass by relaxing the ureter.

-Extracorporeal shock wave lithotripsy (ESWL), the most common treatment for these types stones, uses high-energy sound waves to break up kidney stones inside the body.
+Extracorporeal shock wave lithotripsy (ESWL), the most common kidney stone treatment.
+It uses high-energy sound waves to break up kidney stones inside the body.
 It does not require a surgical incision.
-Instead, it breaks stones into smaller pieces which are able to be passed in the urine. .
+Instead, it breaks stones into smaller pieces which are able to be passed in the urine.
 The treatment takes approximately 1 hour.
 ESWL is usually provided under mild anesthesia, which helps the patient lie still and remain comfortable.